Healthy Habits for the Night Shift

 Working the night shift may come naturally to vampires, but for us humans, it can cause problems.
 Our circadian rhythms urge us to sleep when it’s dark and rise during the daytime.
 Some providers are night owls who love working overnight shifts – maybe you’re one of them – but it can take a toll, physically, socially, and emotionally.

-Erratic sleep schedules disrupt the natural healing that occurs during sleep.
+One reason: erratic sleep schedules disrupt the natural healing that occurs during sleep.
 Studies show that night shift workers may be more susceptible to cardiovascular and metabolic disorders, even certain types of cancer, and are at greater risk of weight gain.
 On the job, both productivity and occupational safety can take a hit.

 “Night shift is tough when you have a family at home,” says Nicole Streich, RN.
 “I used to flop back and forth between nights and days, so that I could make extra money.
 The problem was that it made me physically ill.
 I would be nauseous and I always woke up with a headache.
-I was so irritable with my kids when I picked them up from school.
+I was irritable with my kids when I picked them up from school.
 And my days off weren’t really days off because I had to sleep to prepare for the shift ahead.”

-Staffing night shifts is part of providing 24/7 care, but this kind of difficulty is common among night nurses and physicians.
+Staffing night shifts is part of providing 24/7 care – and there’s no denying night shifts can pay higher wages.
+But it’s still something many nurses and physicians struggle with.
 Some feel sleepy during their night shifts, then struggle with insomnia when they try to go to bed in the morning.
 Some adapt but feel lethargic and unfocused on the job.
 New demands – such as caring for an infant or struggling with a medical condition – can make it harder to work night shifts even for someone who previously enjoyed it.

-That said, night shifts can pay higher wages.
 If you’re thinking of working night shifts, or are struggling to adapt, here are 5 practices that can help.

 Lighting Control

-To stay alert at work, use light boxes and lamps to signal that your “day” has started.
-Conversely, avoid bright light after work, including phone scrolling.
 Wearing dark sunglasses on the drive home can help; in bed, blackout curtains and a sleep mask can keep you asleep through the sunlight hours.
 Darkness promotes the release of melatonin, the hormone that tells your body it’s time to go to sleep.

 Lifestyle Changes

-It’s tempting to turn to sugary snacks and highly caffeinated beverages to stay alert at night.
+It’s tempting to turn to sugary snacks and caffeinated beverages to stay alert at work.
 But while caffeine early in your shift can keep you active, consuming energy drinks later in your shift can make it tough to fall asleep when you’re home.
-To stay energized without crashing, prepare healthy snacks for work and stay hydrated.
-Also helpful: a regular exercise routine and Vitamin D supplements.

 Sleep Schedules